Rested/multi-translate/README.md

 Multi-Translate uses `FastApi` and `asyncpg` to keep things snappy :zap:, and offers `graphql` and `json` endpoints.

-You can have a look at the website and functional demo here:
+You can have a look and play at the website and functional demo here:

 https://multi-translate.rekon.uk